 Brands the world over have been embracing the empowerment theme for years (think Dove’s “Real Beauty” campaign, which has been running solid for over a decade).
 And there’s a good reason for it: Feeling strong is one look that never goes out of style.

-Rimmel celebrated diversity with a digital campaign that featured an online short film starring four leading beauty influencers, including male blogger Lewys Ball.
+Rimmel celebrated diversity with a digital campaign.
 The message is clear: Be bold, be you.

 “Unpredictable, authentic, dramatic….Confidence demands respect.”

 The vibe is one of freedom and self-possession, that there’s not a single look everyone should aspire to, and that you shouldn’t be afraid to be unique.

 The footage is rich with shots of bright lights, cityscapes, fun with friends.
 With that kind of dynamic content, Rimmel smartly connected products with a universally regarded theme for many a beauty buyer: Own your individuality.
 As the voiceover goes, “It’s what makes you, you.”

 In a connected world, online is offline.
 And omnishopping is global.